ShroomySquid/IRC/README.md

 # IRC -- Internet Relay Protocol

-Server made following the IRC protocol.
+This program is a server made following the IRC protocol.
 It has the standard features of an IRC server: you can send messages, create and join channels, change permissions, etc.
-It is specifically made to work with the Weechat Client, but you can also use netcat.
+It is specifically made to work with the Weechat client, but it also work well with netcat.

 [General documentation for Weechat](https://weechat.org/doc/)